-American Wire Gauge (AWG) is a wire gauge standard based on the diameter of the wire.
-The diameter of the the wire chosen for RC models and quadcopter is important, because it determines how much current should go though.
-As you might know wider diameter wires (thicker) can handle more current.
+AWG stands for American Wire Gauge, which is a wire gauge standard based on the diameter of the wire.
+The diameter of the the wire chosen for RC models and quadcopters is important.
+It determines how much current should go through it and can go through it safely without failing.

 What AWG wire should I choose?

-1. Simply work out what the maximum amp draw is, and look it up in this table.
-This is the continuous max current.
-The amp requirement can be larger for our hobby since we choose wire according to peak current (at 100% thorttle, which don’t normally last more than 10 seconds in most cases I guess?)
+Simply work out what the maximum amp draw is, and look it up in the table below.
+The current rating is continuous current.
+The amp requirement can be increased for our hobby since we choose wires according to peak current (at 100% throttle, which doesn’t normally last longer than a few seconds in most cases from my experience.

-The “max currents” you read off of various tables are often different.
-They represent the maximum current for which the heating and losses are below a specified level, and each industry has different standard and specification.
-For RC quadcopter, the above table should be good enough.
+You might find different standards and current ratings from different electrical wires manufacturers.
+They represent the maximum current for which the heating and the losses are below a specified level.
+Firstly like I mentioned, wires could be made from different materials thus the difference.
+Secondly, each industry has different standard and specification.
+For RC quadcopters, the above table should be sufficient.

 Does Voltage matter?